The short answer is yes. After all, you never get anything unless you ask for it.

-Know the rental market
+1. Know the rental market

 Rental rates are not a secret, but they can change from day to day.
 Get a competing rate in writing if you can, and if it's lower than the one being offered, have it with you when you go to negotiate.
 A lower rate in a similar apartment is a great tool for negotiating a lower price on your own apartment.

-Consider the time of year
+2. Consider the time of year

-Sell yourself as a good tenant
+3. Sell yourself as a good tenant

-If you've never rented in that particular complex, than a few letters of recommendation will go a long way toward convincing a manager you'd be a tenant worth having, even at a lower rate.
+Looking for another lesson on how to negotiate rent?
+If you've never rented in that particular complex a few letters of recommendation from personal references will go a long way toward convincing a manager you'd be a tenant worth having, even at a lower rate.

-Exchange value for price
+4. Exchange value for price

-Experiment with the lease terms
+5. Experiment with the lease terms

 Offering a different move-out date, extending your lease term or reworking the end of your lease term to fall during high season (spring or summer) are some of the ways you may be able to play with lease dates and terms that might be attractive to a leasing manager.